thir13en/gwt-training/notes/general.md

 ### Debug
 Thanks to the `GWT developer plugin`, there’s no compiling of code to `JavaScript` to view it in the browser.
 You can use the same edit-refresh-view cycle you’re used to with `JavaScript`, while at the same time inspect variables, set breakpoints, and utilize all the other debugger tools available to you with `Java`.
 And because `GWT’s` development mode is now in the browser itself, you can use tools like Firebug and Inspector as you code in Java.

+### Create a new app
+You can follow the isntructions provided in the [official docs](http://www.gwtproject.org/gettingstarted.html).